RBMHTechnology/eventuate/src/sphinx/reference/event-sourcing.rst

 Snapshots
 ---------

-Recovery times linearly grow with the number of events that are replayed to an event-sourced actor or view.
-Recovery times can be reduced by starting event replay from a previously saved snapshot of internal state rather than replaying events from scratch.
+Recovery times increase with the number of events that are replayed to event-sourced actors or views.
+They can be decreased by starting event replay from a previously saved snapshot of internal state rather than replaying events from scratch.
 Event-sourced actors and views can save snapshots by calling ``save`` within their command handler:

 .. includecode:: ../code/EventSourcingDoc.scala
    :snippet: snapshot-save

 Snapshots are saved asynchronously.
 On completion, a user-defined handler of type ``Try[SnapshotMetadata] => Unit`` is called.
-Like a ``persist`` handler, a ``save`` handler may also close over actor state and can reply to the initial command sender using the ``sender()`` reference.
+Like a ``persist`` handler, a ``save`` handler may also close over actor state and can reply to the command sender using the ``sender()`` reference.

 An event-sourced actor that is :ref:`tracking-conflicting-versions` of application state can also save ``ConcurrentVersions[A, B]`` instances directly.
 One can even configure custom serializers for type parameter ``A`` as explained in section :ref:`snapshot-serialization`.